About the Center

 IHSAN Al-SHEHBAZ, Ph.D., Curator and Head of the Department of Asian Botany, Missouri Botanical Garden; Systematics and phylogeny of the mustard family Brassicaceae (Cruciferae).

-MATTHEW A. ALBRECHT, Ph.D., Assistant Curator, Center for Conservation and Sustainable Development, Missouri Botanical Garden; Conservation Biology, Restoration and Reintroduction Ecology, Seed Ecology, Climate Change, Ex situ Conservation
+MATTHEW A. ALBRECHT, Ph.D., Associate Scientist, Center for Conservation and Sustainable Development, Missouri Botanical Garden; Conservation Biology, Restoration and Reintroduction Ecology, Seed Ecology, Climate Change, Ex situ Conservation.

 STANTON BRAUDE, Ph.D., Lecturer in Biology, Washington University; Evolution of social behavior in naked mole-rats in Kenya, conservation genetics of endangered African rhinoceros populations, steroid mediated immunoredistribution and enhanced wound healing, evolution of domestic dogs.